jbensmann/mouseless/README.md

 - cannot use a mouse for some reason
 - for fun

-Of course, it would be best to avoid using the pointer at all, e.g. with the use of tiling window managers and application shortcuts, but sometimes there is no way around.
+Of course, it would be best to avoid using the mouse pointer at all, e.g. with the use of tiling window managers and application shortcuts, but sometimes there is no way around.

 ## Installation